GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 ## Basic Concepts

 * **Recovery Time Objective (RTO)**: refers to the maximum acceptable amount of time that a business process can be down after a disaster occurs before it negatively impacts the organization.
-* **Recovery Point Objective (RPO)**: refers to the maximum acceptable amount of data loss measured in time before the disaster occurs.
-It indicates the time interval during which data might be lost due to a major incident.
+* **Recovery Point Objective (RPO)**: refers to the maximum acceptable amount of time since the last data recovery point.
+This determines what is considered an acceptable loss of data between the last recovery point and the interruption of service.

 The following figure illustrates these two concepts:

 ![RTO-RPO-explain](/RTO-RPO-explain.png)

-* **Write-Ahead Logging(WAL)**: persistently records every data modification to ensure data integrity and consistency.
+* **Write-Ahead Logging (WAL)**: persistently records every data modification to ensure data integrity and consistency.

 GreptimeDB storage engine is a typical [LSM Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) :
 ![LSM-tree-explain](/LSM-tree-explain.png)